 The Life Force, the ability to breathe and move and what keeps us alive, is much more important than anything we could think of with our minds.

 Nothing in this work is good or bad, right or wrong, light or dark.
-The Ancients recognized that everything is Ohana.
+The Ancients recognized that everything is Ohana (family).
 Everything is Life.

-This work allows people to access their cellular, mental, emotional, ancestral, genetic, and spiritual wisdom.
-It may act as a bridge to access pathways to physically, mentally or spiritually unexplored areas within the Self.
-The result of these explorations are multi-tiered and can range from subtle to foundationally life-changing for potentially both the giver and the receiver of the work.
+This work presents the possibility of people more deeply accessing their cellular, mental, emotional, ancestral, genetic, and spiritual wisdom.
+It may or may not act as a bridge to access pathways to physically, mentally or spiritually unexplored areas within the Self.
+The result of these explorations are multi-tiered and can range from subtle to uncomfortable to fundamentally life-changing for potentially both the giver and the receiver of the work.

-Ké Ala Hokü is not a type of of massage.
-It is a dynamic re-patterning process that works with the body, mind and spirit that allows the recipient an opportunity for realignment, to shift old and non-contributing patterns within the bodies, and possible therapeutic effects in addition ot the recipient's deeper sensitivity to and connecting with their own body.
+Ke Ala Hoku Sacred Ceremonies are not a type of of massage.
+This practice is a dynamic re-patterning process that works with the body, mind and spirit that allows the recipient an opportunity for realignment, to shift old and non-contributing patterns within the bodies, and possible therapeutic effects in addition to the recipient's deeper sensitivity to and connecting with their own body.

 Once relaxation is achieved, specific deeper work can be commenced.
 It is important that a relaxed and pain-free (albeit not sensation-free) state is maintained throughout the entire session.